After Virtue by Alasdair MacIntyre: A Detailed Guide

 Rawls premises justice on a principle of equality respecting basic needs, while Nozick grounds justice in equality of entitlement respecting individual rights.
 As MacIntyre argues:

-Rawls's position is logically incompatible with Nozick's in a way parallel to that in which B's [the character prioritizing needs] is incompatible with A's [prioritizing entitlement], but also that Rawls's position is incommensurable with Nozick's in a way similarly parallel.
+Rawls’s priorities are incompatible with Nozick’s in a way parallel to that in which B’s position is incompatible with A’s, but also that Rawls’s position is incommensurable with Nozick’s in a way similarly parallel to that in which B’s is incommensurable with A’s.

 Their principles and premises cannot be rationally weighed against each other from some neutral standpoint.
 They are rooted in fundamentally different conceptions of justice.